 Symptomatic hiatus hernias, especially types 2-4, should be managed surgically 5.

-Hiatus hernia containing the stomach may result in a gastric volvulus, which in turn presents as intestinal obstruction and may result in ischaemia/infarction, or very rarely a tension gastrothorax, causing respiratory failure and eventual cardiac arrest.
+Hiatus hernia containing the stomach may result in a gastric volvulus, which in turn presents as intestinal obstruction and may result in ischemia/infarction, or very rarely a tension gastrothorax, causing respiratory failure and eventual cardiac arrest.

 On a frontal chest radiograph consider: